CareyLabVT/Reservoirs/Data/DataNotYetUploadedToEDI/Raw_CTD/README.md

 ## Comprehensive file structure overview

 Confused about something in this folder?
-Here's the comprehensive reference with everything I know:
+Here's the comprehensive file structure reference:

 -   `csv_outputs`: .csv files for all processed CTD casts (individually).
 Automatic data processing will check whether a given cast has been processed and exported here.
 If not, it will convert the .cnv file for a given cast to a .csv and store it here